elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 ---

-### Data commonly has out of range date information, how does JavaScript handle dates that are formatted incorrectly?
+### Data commonly has out-of-range date information.
+How does JavaScript handle dates that are formatted incorrectly?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The Date object has a built-in auto-correction feature that handle dates that are ill formatted.
-We can set out-of-range values, and it will auto-adjust itself.
-The Date object also keeps track of the number of days within a specific date to produce proper future or past date results.
+  <div><strong>Interview Response:</strong> The Date object includes an auto-correction feature that tackles incorrectly formed dates.
+We can enter values out of range, and it will auto-adjust.
+The Date object also keeps track of the number of days within a single date to provide accurate future or past date results.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />